mindaffect/pymindaffectBCI/docs/source/MessageSpec.md

   <tr>
    <td colspan="2" >Purpose:
 <p>
-Provide the recogniser with updated information about the current stimulus state.
+Provide the decoder with updated information about the current stimulus state.
 <p>
 Note this message format is designed to allow for *stateless* updates with very small message sizes.
 Thus, each message is a self-contained report of (part of) the stimulus state at a given time, allowing to cut simulus-state updates over multiple messages without having to worry about message sequence numbers etc.
 <p>